Laura Facey: Redemption Song

 In 1997, Jamaica re-instituted 1 August as the annual Emancipation Day holiday, after it had been subsumed under the annual 6 August Independence Day Holiday since Independence in 1962.
 This was part of a broader campaign to re-position the end of slavery as a defining moment in Jamaican history.
 Related initiatives included the establishment of the new Emancipation Park in Kingston, which was developed by the Jamaican National Housing Trust and which opened in 2002.

-A sculpture competition for the park was launched and the winning entry was Laura Facey's Redemption Song, which is named after Bob Marley’s Redemption Song and inspired by the line "none but ourselves can free our minds."
+A sculpture competition for the park was launched and the winning entry was Laura Facey's Redemption Song, which is named after Bob Marley’s Redemption Song and inspired by the line 'none but ourselves can free our minds'.
 Redemption Song, which was unveiled on the eve of Emancipation Day, on 31 July 2003, consists of two nude bronze figures, male and female, who stand in a round pool of water, which is part of the monument's fountain base, and who gaze up to the sky.
-Laura Facey outlined her intent in the programme brochure for the unveiling: "My piece is not about ropes, chains or torture; I have gone beyond that.
-I wanted to create a sculpture that communicates transcendence, reverence, strength and unity through our pro-creators—man and woman—all of which comes when the mind is free."
+Laura Facey outlined her intent in the programme brochure for the unveiling: 'My piece is not about ropes, chains or torture; I have gone beyond that.
+I wanted to create a sculpture that communicates transcendence, reverence, strength and unity through our pro-creators—man and woman—all of which comes when the mind is free'.

 While intended as a hopeful and unifying image of spiritual transcendence and healing, Redemption Song did not find favour with all and the resulting controversy lasted for several months and reached the international media.
 The debate revolved mainly around the nudity, passivity and lack of historical specificity of the statues, as well as around the identity of the artist as a light-skinned Jamaican, and whether these choices were appropriate for a public monument to Emancipation.
-These criticisms still linger today but the monument is now an established Kingston landmark.
+These criticisms still linger today though the monument is now an established Kingston landmark.

 The recent restoration efforts of The Redemption Song have made many unprofessional errors without consulting Laura Facey Cooper before hand.
 The fingers of the man and women and the walls of the pool were starting to accumulate build-ups of calcium.
-The National Housing Trust (NHT) was in charge of these restorations and painted the sculpture with marine paint, which Facey said in distress, was a "terrible mistake," and the NHT should consult the artist every step of the way before making changes.
+The National Housing Trust (NHT) was in charge of these restorations and painted the sculpture with marine paint, which Facey said in distress, was a 'terrible mistake', and the NHT should consult the artist every step of the way before making changes.
 Facey explains that art restoration is a highly specialized field and they should have sought out professional experts before proceeding.
-Facey then sought out this help to return the monument to its original finish of Patina to minimize permanent damage that could have been irreversible.
+Facey then sought out this help to return the monument to its original finish of patina to minimize permanent damage that could have been irreversible.